Two Rocks

 In terms of cultural diversity, Two Rocks records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Two Rocks had a higher than average cultural diversity, with 6.4% speaking a language other than English at home and 30.8% born overseas.
-Christianity was the predominant religion, making up 40.0%.
-Notably, the 'Other' category comprised 0.7%, slightly above Greater Perth's 1.0%.
+Two Rocks, as per the data from 2016 Census, showed cultural diversity with 6.4% of its population speaking a language other than English at home and 30.8% born overseas.
+Christianity was the predominant religion in Two Rocks, making up 40.0%.
+The most notable overrepresentation was in the 'Other' category, comprising 0.7% compared to 1.4% across Greater Perth.

 Frequently Asked Questions - Diversity